spenprase/spenprase.github.io/about.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/banners/UpsalaMountainsClouds.JPG
 ---

-##Education
+A native of southern California, I moved to Minnesota in 2012 to attend Carleton College and experience snow for the first time.
+Since then I've grown to love the unique charm and fascinating geology of the upper Midwest (though I do miss the mountains and beach from time to time).

+In 2016 I graduated from Carleton College with a Bachelor of Arts in Geology.
+After graduation I completed an Americorps year of service through the Minnesota Pollution Control Agency, where I helped run the Minnesota Water Stewards program in the Twin Cities Metro area, a community education focused on clean water and stormwater runoff mitigation.
+Following this I worked as a Programs Assistant at Mississippi Watershed Management Organization from 2017-2018, completing water quality monitoring along the Mississippi River and continuing community education and engagement work in the Twin Cities metro area.
+Since 2018, I've been working towards my Ph.D. at the University of Minnesota.

+## Education

+*2018-Present (expected 2024)*:
-2018-Present (expected 2024): **Ph.D.
-Candidate**, Department of Earth & Environmental Sciences, the University of Minnesota Twin Cities
+  **Ph.D.
+Candidate**, Department of Earth & Environmental Sciences, the University of Minnesota Twin Cities, *Advisor: Andrew Wickert*

+*2012-2016*:
-2012-2016: **Bachelor of Arts, Geology**, Carleton College
+  **Bachelor of Arts, Geology**, Carleton College